 To help, in this post, we explore contract vs. permanent employment types so you can make the most informed decision for you.

 Fire and security careers can be hard to find, but that still doesn’t mean you should take any job that comes along.
 You need to find the right role and position for you, which also meets your lifestyle choices.

-If you’re looking for a good Fire and Security recruitment agency, make sure to check our post here.
+if you’re looking for a good Fire and Security Recruitment Agency read our tips here.